USA Food Imports: Fruit

 Before you apply for a permit, you must determine whether or not the fruit is allowed to enter the United States.
 This can be done online through the United States Department of Agriculture (USDA).
 There is a drop-down list available where you can select the country you wish to import from, and it will provide information about whether or not this is a permitted country.

 Once you are sure that your desired fruit product is eligible for import, you need to have all the paperwork in order.
 You should allow up to 30 days for the permit request to be processed.
 Factoring this into your shipping timeframe is crucial.
 Once you have the permit, you do not need to apply for a new one for each import.
 However, you need to make sure that each import thereafter complies with the regulations.
 Make sure you have a copy of your permit for each shipment that takes place.

-Importing fruit into the USA isn’t a complex procedure, but it is one that needs to be followed correctly.
+Importing fruit into the USA isn’t a complex procedure, unlike importing dietary supplements into the USA, but it is one that needs to be followed correctly.
 If you do everything right and do adequate research as to what fruits can be imported, you ought to be fine.
 Allowing plenty of time for the permit to be processed before ordering shipments and factoring in extra time for treatment of the fruit once it reaches the border will help to reduce stress in this process.

 Finding the right food importers and food exporters